What is deaf-blindness?

 The Kentucky Deaf-Blind Project provides statewide technical assistance, support and training for educational teams and professionals that serve individuals with a combination of vision and hearing loss between the ages of 0-22 and their families.

 Services offered by the Kentucky Deaf-Blind Project are funded by the U.S Department of Education's (ED's) Office of Special Education Programs (OSEP) and Kentucky Department of Education's (KDE's) Office of Special Education and Early Learning (OSEEL).
 The services are available free of charge.
 Anyone can make a referral for a child that may have both hearing and vision loss by completing a referral form

-Resources(The Kentucky Department of Education has a workgroup that is working on the development of a supplementary aid document in regards to the IEP Guidance Document that will be specific to children who are deafblind.)
+Resources(The Kentucky Department of Education has a workgroup that is working on the development of a supplementary aid document in regard to the IEP Guidance Document that will be specific to children who are deaf-blind.)

 Office of Special Education and Early Learning